About

 The Foodbank Network was founded in 2004 after four years of developing the original foodbank based in Salisbury.
 Since then The Trussell Trust has helped communities work together to launch foodbanks nationwide in a wide range of towns and cities.

-In 2022/23, food banks in the Trussell Trust’s network provided 2,986,203 three-day emergency food supplies and support to UK people in crisis.
-Of these, 1,139,553 were distributed for children.
+In 2023/24, food banks in the Trussell Trust’s network provided more than 3.1 million emergency food parcels and support to UK people in crisis.
+Of these, 1.1 million were distributed for children.

 As a network, we want to see more people helped out of crisis and fewer people needing foodbanks in the future.
 That’s why The Trussell Trust and local foodbanks are working together to develop new ways to help people out of crisis through programmes like More Than Food.